PublicNTP/stripe-processor-lambda/README.md

 `strip-processor-lambda` is a package that simplifies the process of setting up a system to receive payments/donations via Stripe.

-### Don't a lot of other pieces of code do this already?

-Yes.
+### Motivation

+When I was undertaking this project, I paused and asked myself, "Do I need to write this software?
+Can I leveraging existing code on the Internet to do this?

 Sort of.

+First, I didn't find any written in Python, which is my preferred language a the moment.

+Second, and more importantly, all the ones I found in my search stored the payment key unecrypted, which is not something I'm personally comfortable with.

+Thus, I wrote this code to leverage a technique to protect the secret token which I first encountered when using the New York Times Labs' [github-s3-deploy](https://github.com/nytlabs/github-s3-deploy)
+tool:

+1. A symmetric key is created using the AWS Key Management System (KMS)
+2. The plaintext secret token is encrypted using the KMS key
+3. The encrypted secret token is stored with the Lambda function
+4. At runtime, the Lambda function decrypts the secret token during its execution

-The ones I found all store the payment key unecrypted, which is not something I'm personally comfortable with.
-So I wrote a version which leverages AWS Key Management System (KMS) to decrypt the payment token for a fraction of a second during the function's execution, thus reducing the vulnerability of the secret token to being compromised/leaked.
+This approach means that the secret token is only unencrypted durign execution of the Lambda function, thus reducing the vulnerability of the secret token to being compromised/leaked.

 ## Installation